nearmap/libddog/docs/USER_GUIDE.md

 ## The dashboard lifecycle

+Dashboards generally follow a lifecycle that goes approximately like this...

+You perceive the need for a new dashboard.
+You go into the Datadog UI and experiment with different metrics and widgets, coming up with a useful proof of concept.
+At this point, what you decide to do next will depend on your use case.
+Some dashboards are short lived and only used for a one-off load test or investigation.
+Other dashboards become part of your team's dashboard collection that you want to maintain long term.

+Once you've decided that you want to define this dashboard in code you start creating a dashboard definition for it using the libddog API.
+This does not happen all at once - it's an incremental process.
+You want to try things out in code, see how it looks and works in Datadog, make further changes, refactor something etc. It works much like any software development effort.
+During this time it's super useful to be able to see and test each iteration you create in Datadog.
+But this is not the final dashboard yet, it's a draft dashboard.

+Once you're happy with the draft you want to publish the final dashboard.
+It's now ready for other people to use as well, and you should strive to keep it in good working condition from now on.
+Think of it as production software.

+From time to time you'll need to make updates to your dashboard.
+Minor updates can be done in place (like pushing to *master*).
+Major updates introduce the risk of breaking the working dashboard, so it's better to do them on a draft (like using a feature branch).
+Once you're happy with the state of the draft, you push those changes to the production dashboard again.

+One day, the dashboard is no longer needed and it's time to delete it.
+At this point you may want to take one last snapshot of it in case you change your mind and want to restore it.

+###

 ### Updating

 `ddog` can update multiple dashboards in one go.
 We recommend you narrow this down to just the dashboard definitions you've changed locally and that you want to push.